 Reasons for caesarean birth

-In some cases there is clear evidence that a caesarean is needed to save life or to safeguard the health of mother or baby.
+In some cases there is clear evidence that a caesarean section is needed to save life or to safeguard the health of mother or baby.

 However, in other cases the best option isn’t clear.
-Doctors can read the same evidence in different ways and hold differing opinions on the need for a caesarean.
+Doctors can read the same evidence in different ways and hold differing opinions on the need for a c-section.
 There are occasions when the choice is left to the parents.
 This article covers:

 A caesarean may be recommended at any time during pregnancy or labour.